mediaelement/mediaelement/docs/usage.md

 // To import only MediaElement class import 'mediaelement/standalone';

-// To import only MediaElementPlayer class and $.fn.mediaelementplayer plugin import 'mediaelement/player';
+// To import only MediaElementPlayer class and $.fn.mediaelementplayer plugin (includes the HTML5 and FLahs renderers ONLY) import 'mediaelement/player';

 // To import all the plugin (you will have access to the MediaElement and MediaElementPlayer classes
 // and $.fn.mediaelementplayer plugin)
-import 'mediaelement/all';
+import 'mediaelement/full';
 ```

 **IMPORTANT**: To ensure you can use the `$.fn.mediaelementplayer` plugin, you will need to import jQuery as well in your bundle like follows: